 - 1. One study found that new ventures started within a corporation performed worse than those started independently. - 2.
 The reasons cited were the corporation's difficulty in maintaining a long-term commitment, a lack of freedom to make decisions, and a constrained environment. - 3.
 There are many examples of companies that have successfully implemented corporate entrepreneurship. - a.
 3M allows employees to devote a percent of their time to independent projects. - b.
-After failing to recognize the potential of Steven Wozniak's proposal for a

-AS SEEN IN ENTREPRENEUR MAGAZINE: Hot Or Not?

-(Box in text on page 48)

-- personal computer, Hewlett-Packard has taken steps to ensure that it will be recognized as a leader in innovation and not miss future opportunities. - c.
+After failing to recognize the potential of Steven Wozniak's proposal for a personal computer, Hewlett-Packard has taken steps to ensure that it will be recognized as a leader in innovation and not miss future opportunities.

+AS SEEN IN BUSINESS NEWS: Opportunity or Not?
+(Box in text)

+- c.
 IBM has developed the independent business unit concept in which each unit is a separate organization with its own mini-board of directors and autonomous decision making authority. - 4.
-The problems of corporate entrepreneurship are not insurmountable, and implementing corporate entrepreneurship can lead to new products, growth, and the development of an entirely new corporate environment and culture.

-C. Learning From Failure

-- 1. Sometimes entrepreneurial initiatives fail to achieve their objectives and, as a result, are terminated. - 2.
+The problems of corporate entrepreneurship are not insurmountable, and implementing corporate entrepreneurship can lead to new products, growth, and the development of an entirely new corporate environment and culture. - C. Learning From Failure - 1.
+Sometimes entrepreneurial initiatives fail to achieve their objectives and, as a result, are terminated. - 2.
 These represent an opportunity to learn. - 3.
 By learning why an entrepreneurial initiative failed, entrepreneurs can avoid such mistakes in the future. - 4.
 Individuals who use a dual process model of coping with negative emotions or grief recovery can more quickly recover from the negative emotions generated by the failure